RobiNN1/PHP-UI-Kit/README.md

 ## Basic Usage

+Components can be loaded in several ways, it's up to you what you choose.

-The easiest way is to use it with helper functions
+The easiest way is to use it with helper functions:

 ```php
 ob_start();